Complex semiclassical theory for non-Hermitian quantum systems: III. Lattice model examples

 Interestingly, we can keep $x, t\in \mathbb{R}$ with an initialization that satisfies:

 Then, following the EOMs in Eq. \ref{eq:appEOM_NHSE}, $\dot p$ becomes purely real, which keeps ${\rm Im}(p)$ constant with $t \in \mathbb{R}$, and in turn, $\dot x$ remains purely real, Eq. \ref{eq:appInit_NHSE} further holds, and so on so forth.
-Straightforwardly, we can obtain a closed orbit; see Fig. \ref{fig:nhmodel_nhse}b for example.
+Subsequently, we can obtain a closed orbit; see Fig. \ref{fig:nhmodel_nhse}b for example.

-The complex semiclassical theory is not restricted to such real-valued $x$; however, such a closed orbit is equally valid, analytically convenient, and, at the same time, intimately connected with the WKB approximation.
-Conventionally, while the position $x$ remains real in the WKB approximation, the momentum $p$ retains a complex description as it becomes purely real or imaginary depending on whether $E>V(x)$ or $E<V(x)$, respectively.
-The semiclassical orbits such as Fig. \ref{fig:nhmodel_nhse}b are just one step more general, as they concern a fully complex $p$, instead of just real or imaginary.
-The quantization condition is also consistent with that of the WKB approximation.
+Such a closed orbit with real-valued $x \in \mathbb{R}$ in the complex semiclassical theory is intimately connected with the WKB approximation.
+In the conventional WKB approximation, the position $x$ remains real, while the momentum $p$ becomes purely real or imaginary depending on $E>V(x)$ or $E<V(x)$, respectively.
+The semiclassical orbits in Eq. \ref{eq:appInit_NHSE} and Fig. \ref{fig:nhmodel_nhse}b are slightly more general, as they concern a fully complex $p$.
+In addition, the continuous condition of the (generalized) WKB approximation requires the boundary conditions $\int p\cdot dx = 2\pi n+\gamma$, where $n\in\mathbb{Z}$ and $\gamma = m\pi/2 = \pi$ for $m=2$ turning points along the $\pm x$ directions, consistent with the quantization condition for the complex semiclassical theory in Eq.
+2 in the main text.

 Notably, the non-Hermitian skin effect (NHSE) emerges naturally from the complex semiclassical theory and the generalized WKB theory.
-Although the closed orbit ventures across the entire length of the system (Fig. \ref{fig:nhmodel_nhse}b), the contribution of the wave packets to the target quantum state receives an additional factor $\exp[-\int {\rm Im}(p) dx]$ contributed by the complex-valued geometrical phase - an exponential weight amplification (attenuation) to the right (left) - the NHSE (Fig. \ref{fig:nhmodel_nhse}c).
+Although the closed orbit ventures across the entire length of the system (Fig. \ref{fig:nhmodel_nhse}b), the contribution of the wave packets to the target wave function receives an extra factor $\exp[-\int {\rm Im}(p) dx]$ contributed by the complex-valued geometrical phase - an exponential weight amplification (attenuation) to the right (left) - a signature of the NHSE (Fig. \ref{fig:nhmodel_nhse}c).
 The tendency reverses with a sign change of $\gamma$.
+Similarly, this factor corresponds to $\mathcal{A}$ in Eq.
+12 of the main text in the complex semiclassical theory.
 Indeed, ${\rm Im} (p)$ given by Eq. \ref{eq:appInit_NHSE} contributes a universal factor:

-at position $x$, which is indeed consistent with the similarity-transformation embodiment of the NHSE \cite{Yongxu2023bulk}.
-In the complex semiclassical theory, the factor $A$ in Eq.
-8 of the main text contributes a similar amplitude factor.
+at position $x$, which is consistent with the similarity-transformation embodiment of the NHSE \cite{Yongxu2023bulk}.